MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 ResourceGroup01   Server01   DBAs        40b79501-b343-44ed-9ce7-da4c8cc7353b
 ```

-This command provisions an Azure AD administrator group named DBAs for the server named Server01.
+This command provisions a Microsoft Entra administrator group named DBAs for the server named Server01.
 This server is associated with resource group ResourceGroup01.

 ### Example 2: Provision an administrator user for a server